openpgp-pqc/draft-openpgp-pqc/draft-wussler-openpgp-pqc.md

  - A fixed-length octet string of the encoded secret scalar, whose encoding and length depend on the algorithm ID as specified in {{ecc-kem}}.

- - A fixed-length octet string containing the ML-KEM decapsulation key, whose length depends on the algorithm ID as specified in {{tab-mlkem-artifacts}}.
+ - A fixed-length octet string containing the ML-KEM secret key, whose length depends on the algorithm ID as specified in {{tab-mlkem-artifacts}}.

 # Composite Signature Schemes